bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_3.rst

 .. seealso::
     To learn more about legends, see :ref:`userguide_plotting_legends` in the annotations section and :ref:`userguide_styling_legends` in the styling section of the user guide.
-The entry :class:`~bokeh.models.annotations.Legend` in the reference guide contains a list of all available attributes for legends.
+The entry |Legend| in the reference guide contains a list of all available attributes for legends.

     See |interactive legends| in the user guide to learn about using legends to hide or mute glyphs in a plot.